Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Distribution of

+Other interesting observations in Table~\ref{tab:alpha} is that ElectricDevices and NonInFetECGTx2 have relatively higher $\boldsymbol{\alpha}$ values for Magnitude Warping, and StarLightCurves and TwoPatterns rely on Window Warping more.
+For Jittering, TwoPattens utilize the method heavily.
+Fig.~\ref{fig:twopattern} shows the distribution of $\alpha_{jitter}$ and the five highest and lowest $\alpha_{jitter}$ samples on TwoPatterns.
+From the histogram, we can see there are some differences among classes.
+For example, class 4 has a steep valley of around 0.15, while class 1 has no valley.
+In addition, class 3 has a longer right side tail, which ends at about 0.7.
+On the list of the highest and lowest samples, class 3 samples are listed on both sides.
+It implies that the network can give significantly different $\alpha$ values even in the same class.

-By examining the learned $\boldsymbol{\alpha}$, it is possible to gain insight into the usefulness of the different DA methods.
-Table~\ref{tab:alpha} shows the average $\boldsymbol{\alpha}$ for the proposed method with $\lambda=1.0$.
-In general, Identity is used the most.
-Conversely, Time Warping consistently has a low $\boldsymbol{\alpha}$.
+The last thing to add is that Time Warping consistently has a low $\boldsymbol{\alpha}$.
 This may be attributed to the fact that it is possible for Time Warping to add excessive changes to the original time series.
-Due to this, the model learns to not utilize Time Warping as much as the other methods.
-Other interesting observations is that ElectricDevices and HandOutlines have relatively higher $\boldsymbol{\alpha}$ values for Magnitude Warping, and TwoPatterns and Wafer rely on Jittering more.
+Due to this, the model learns not to utilize this method as much as the other ones.

-We also visualized the distribution of $\boldsymbol{\alpha}$ to see its relation between $\boldsymbol{\alpha}$ and samples.
-Fig.\ref{fig:histogram} shows a histogram of the ratio of $\alpha$ for Identity versus the others.
-Samples on the right use features by Identity and samples on the left use features by other methods.
-For Wafer in Fig.~\ref{sub:wafer}, the samples for both classes congregates at $\alpha=1.0$.
-However, the orange class samples distribution is wider than blue ones.
-Furthermore, Fig.~\ref{sub:starlightcurves} is interesting because only class 2 has a low ratio of $\alpha$ for identity.
-This indicates that for some datasets, different classes can be improved by certain DA methods.

-In Fig.~\ref{fig:waferalpha}, we show the highest and lowest five $\alpha_\mathrm{identity}$ samples.
-This shows a clear trend that samples whose shape is similar have similar $\alpha$ values.
-Comparing the few orange class samples with the highest $\alpha_\mathrm{identity}$, they seems more similar to blue class samples than orange samples with low $\alpha_\mathrm{identity}$.